MirrorReflectionTeam/shardeum-docs/README.md

 **Enter the port (1025-65536) to access the web based Dashboard (default 8080):**

+Set IPv4 by default:

+**If you wish to set an explicit external IP, enter an IPv4 address (default=auto):** Click Enter

 Set the first p2p port (default 9001):

 **This allows p2p communication between nodes.
 Enter the first port (1025-65536) for p2p communication (default 9001):**